-VOTER-APPROVED AND

-NON VOTER-APPROVED DEBT
+VOTER-APPROVED AND NON VOTER-APPROVED DEBT

-- The City's financial policies require the City to: - Achieve structural balance, which is necessary to ensure that the City can maintain current services and potentially add new ongoing services in future years. - Prepare four-year projections of revenues and expenditures. - The Outlook, the CAO's forecast of the state of the budget for the subsequent four years, addresses these policies. - Proposed Budget Outlook is found on pages 27-31 of the Supporting Information book. - Adopted Budget Outlook is found on pages A-14 through A-17 of Appendix A, the City's disclosure document approved with any debt issuance.
+- The City's financial policies require the City to: - Achieve structural balance, which is necessary to ensure that the City can maintain current services and potentially add new ongoing services in future years. - Prepare four-year projections of revenues and expenditures. - The Outlook, the CAO's forecast of the state of the budget for the subsequent four years, addresses these policies. - Proposed Budget Outlook is found on pages 21-30 of the Supporting Information book. - Adopted Budget Outlook is found on pages A12-A15 of Appendix A, the City's disclosure document approved with any debt issuance.